NickP3lle/music_vs_robot/README.md

 ## Why and what is it?

-_Music vs Zombie_ is the project that Carlo Rosso and Nicolò Pellegrinelli decided to make as the course project for the Oject Oriented Programming course for the year 2022/2023 at the University of Padua.
+_Music vs Robot_ is the project that Carlo Rosso and Nicolò Pellegrinelli decided to make as the course project for the Oject Oriented Programming course for the year 2022/2023 at the University of Padua.
 Drawing inspiration from the beloved mobile game Plants vs. Zombies, robots make their entrance from the right and march